 The Breville Smart Grinder Pro is an excellent entry-level grinder that's capable of grinding for espresso

-The Breville Smart Grinder Pro will serve as a great all-purpose coffee grinder for those who may be on a limited budget.
+The Breville Smart Grinder Pro will serve as a great all-purpose coffee grinder for those who need a grinder for both coffee and espresso.

 It has 60 precise grind settings for the finest Espresso to the coarsest French press grind and a precision electronic timer that allows you to adjust your grind time in 0.2-second increments for a consistent dose every time.